Skip to main content

 General tips when you're looking for a physical therapist:

-• Get recommendations from family, friends, or other health care providers.
+• Get recommendations from family and friends or from other health care providers.

-• Be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse
+• Be prepared to describe your symptoms in as much detail as possible and say what makes your symptoms worse.

 Find a PT Near You!